-The Doctorate in Business Administration at Horizons University is a research doctorate, where students make a contribution to both theory and practice, with a focus on the application of research, to real life business problems.
+The DBA at Horizons University is a research doctorate, where students make a contribution to both theory and practice, with a focus on the application of research, to real life business problems.
 The Horizons University DBA is designed to help students reach their objectives of becoming experts in a given business field, and becoming competitive employees in the global marketplace.
 Students take business courses alongside their independent research in the area they want to specialize in.

 |Admission Requirements||Bachelor’s degree in Business or equivalent; Master’s degree in Business or equivalent; 3+ years working experience - Options available for those without business-focused degrees or work experience|

 The structure of a typical course will require students to read materials supplied by the university, study related materials, and perform personal research on selected topics.
 Confirmation of learning may be determined via papers, projects, quizzes or exams.

 The DBA in Innovation and Creativity prepares students for leadership positions in global organizations, for careers as independent consultants, and skilled researchers in business-oriented activities.

 The Horizons University DBA is accredited both by an American accrediting body – ACBSP – and an European accrediting body – ECBE.
 Both recognize Horizons University’s commitment to continuous improvement, and focus on student learning outcomes.
 The accreditation distinguishes Horizons University because of its top Faculty, who meet demanding standards, and are known for their teaching excellence.
 The accreditation is also a guarantee that students are learning skills that are valuable in the workplace.

 What our doctorate students say about the Horizons University DBA program